mapbender/mapbender-documentation/en/functions/misc/html.rst

 Add variables into a HTMl-element:
 ----------------------------------

 In Mapbender, it is possible to work with variables in applications.

-The following example is a simple introduction to this topic, as we show how to include the application title and the element title via the HTML-element.
+*Further information:* Reference documentation on standard variables in twig: https://symfony.com/doc/2.8/templating/app_variable.html

+**Examples:**

 **Variable "application.title"**